-Most of the building were Italian and Ottoman style.
-Some buildings bear ancient Arabic and there´s even an old temple standing.
-Even the ruins of Haile Selassie the Rastafarian Messiah and former King of Ethiopia´s personal castle is still standing.
+Most of the buildings were Italian and Ottoman style.
+Some buildings bear ancient Arabic, and there´s even an old temple standing.
+Even the ruins of Haile Selassie the Rastafarian Messiah and former King of Ethiopia´s personal castle are still standing.

 Even though the old city is more or less still in ruins, the locals are trying to have a functioning life.
 There are small shops, a few bars, a coffee house, and what seems like a newly built mosque.

 If this part of Eritrea ever gets rebuilt, will the old bank building be a pearl in east Africa?

 The only thing that seems to be fully working here these days and not in ruins is the harbor that serves as Eritrea’s main transport hub for goods into the country.

 Massawa is also the starting point for trips out to the Dahlak Archipelago (special permit needed in addition to the permit to visit Massawa) which is a group of islands consists of two large and 124 small islands.